linqiyou/geoip/README.md

 # geoip
-RESTful service for retrieving geolocations from IP addresses using ASP.NET Core.
+RESTful service for retrieving geolocations from IP addresses or domain names using ASP.NET Core.

 Geolocation data provided by MaxMind GeoLite2 and IP2Location LITE databases.